Tight triangulations of closed 3-manifolds: Odd characteristic

 \begin{definition} {\rm Let $S$ be a triangulated $d$-sphere.
 Any tree has a leaf (a vertex of degree one) and the deletion of a leaf from a non-trivial tree leaves a subtree.
 Therefore, the members of $\mathcal{B}(S)$ may be ordered as $S_1, \dots, S_m$ in such a way that, for each $i$, $1\leq i\leq m$, $S_i$ is a leaf of the induced subtree of $\mathcal{T}(S)$ on $\{S_1, \dots, S_i\}$ (when $m\geq 2$, this ordering is not unique).
 For any such ordering, we write $S = S_1\# S_2 \# \cdots \# S_m$, and say that $S$ is the {\em connected sum} of the $S_i$'s.
 Clearly, we have $S_1 \# \cdots \# S_m = (S_1 \# \cdots \# S_{m-1}) \# S_m$. } \end{definition}

 As a special case of \cite[Theorem 8.5]{Ka}, Kalai proved a nice characterization of stacked 2-spheres.
 A triangulated 2-sphere $S$ is stacked if and only if $S$ has no induced cycle of length $\geq 4$.
-The following result is a dramatic improvement on this characterization.
+The following result is an improvement on this characterization.

 \begin{theorem} Let $S$ be a triangulated $2$-sphere.
 Then $S$ is stacked if and only if it has no induced cycle of length $4$ or $5$. \end{theorem}

 \begin{proof} Write $S = S_1\# S_2\# \cdots\# S_k$, where the $S_i$'s are primitive 2-spheres.